Neenga Nalla Irukkanum: Reception

 Released on 2 October 1992, coinciding with Gandhi Jayanti, Neenga Nalla Irukkanum focused on Prohibition and was the first Tamil film to be sponsored by the Government of Tamil Nadu.
 The film was budgeted at a cost of ₹8.5 million (about US$ 0.277 million in 1992–93).

-Despite being launched with much "fanfare" and media acclaim, the film did not make any impact among the audience as it turned out to be a box-office failure.
+Despite being launched with much fanfare and media acclaim, the film did not make any impact among the audience as it turned out to be a box-office failure.
 It won the National Film Award for Best Film on Other Social Issues in 1993 and a Tamil Nadu State Film Award.
 The jury noted the film for its "effective and purposeful plea for prohibition".
-K. Vijiyan of New Straits Times wrote "This is not the usual Visu fare were are used to [...]
+K. Vijiyan of New Straits Times wrote, "This is not the usual Visu fare we are used to [...]
 Visu has made sure this is not just an educational movie with an anti-alcohol message.
 There is an Indian saying that it is difficult to straighten a dog's tail and the story seems to subscribe to the fatalistic view that drunkards cannot quit".
-C. R. K. of Kalki also said the same.
-However Ayyappa Prasad for The Indian Express wrote that the film "fails to impress" and "The director in a bid to do propaganda-cum-commercial has ended up with a product that is neither".
+C. R. K. of Kalki expressed similar views.
+However Ayyappa Prasad for The Indian Express wrote that the film "fails to impress" and the "director in a bid to do propaganda-cum-commercial has ended up with a product that is neither".